sodadata/soda-core/soda/contracts/README.md

 # Soda Data Contracts

-A data contract is a YAML file that describes the structure and data of a table.
+A data contract is a YAML file that describes the data in a dataset.

+A dataset is a table or other tabular datastructure accessible via a SQL connection.

 Soda can verify if the structure (= schema) and the data itself complies with the descriptions in the data contract file.

-This current data contract file format only targets tables and views accessible via SQL.

 # Example